exhu/miod/docs/source/codegen.rst

 Global function **MiodInit** is generated which initializes runtime and calls program entry proc.

-There're classes PackageDataSource and PackageDataManager which manage finding and loading package resources.
+There're classes PackageDataSource and PackageDataLocator which manage finding and loading package resources.
 Several PackageDataSource's are created to map local or global paths to packages.